- Home

 Zoning Code Update Adopted by City Council (Ordinance 654) on November 22, 2022

-On October 25, 2022, City Council held a public hearing to introduce for first reading Ordinance 654 to repeal and replace the Zoning Code and Zoning Map.
+On November 22, 2022, City Council adopted Ordinance 654 which repealed and replaced the Zoning Code (Title 17 of the Morro Bay Municipal Code) and Zoning Map.
 Ordinance 654 also includes miscellaneous amendments to update zoning language references in page 5-3 of the Waterfront Master Plan and Chapters 5.50, 5.60, 7.16, 8.32, 9.28, 10.60, 12.08, 12.12, 13.04, 13.20, 14.44, 14.42, 16.36, 16.40, and 16.48 of the Morro Bay Municipal Code.
 The comprehensive update of the Zoning Code/ Implementation Plan (Title 17 of the MBMC) is part of the Plan Morro Bay Project which implements the General Plan/LCP Coastal Land Use Plan.

-- Zoning Code / Implementation Plan (IP) adopted at November 22, 2022 City Council meeting
+- 2022 Zoning Code / Implementation Plan (IP)

 - Coastal Implementation Plan (IP) only document